AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

         return NodeBranchF(f(nF.b1), nF.a, f(nF.b2))
 ```

-Before we can get to the appropriate (co)algebras, we need to define the function which splits the lists in the way quicksort requires.
+The coalgebra of Quicksort, the thing constructing a single step of our tree, will be recursive.
+It will tak a list, and split it into a branch consisting of
+* a list of elements less than the head of the list
+* the head of the list
+* a list of elements greater than the head of the list

 I'll call this function `duel_filter`.
-This function will be recursive, taking a list as input and outputting a triple consisting of an element of an `A` and two lists of `A`s.
-Ultimately, we're trying to recurse over the list; so that's our recursive structure. `duel_filter` can then be defined via a catamorphism who's algebra takes `a` and `b` of type `A` and two lists; placing `b` in the first list if it's less than or equal to `a`, and in the second list otherwise.
+This function will recurse over the input list; deconstructing one element of the list at every step and placing it in one of the two branches.
+Since algebra's deconstruct one step, we'll try looking for that and then defining `duel_filter` over that algebra.
+The algebra in question will take and `a` and `b` of type `A` and two lists; placing `b` in the first list if it’s less than or equal to `a`, and in the second list otherwise.
+The lists and `a` will the be placed in a branch.

 ```python
 def duel_filter_alg(lF: ListF[A, NodeTreeF[A, List[A]]]) -> NodeTreeF[A, List[A]]: